Celebrate Onam with Us Over a Traditional Sadhya Feast

 Learn More: What is Onam?

-The following article is edited from an article written by our co-founder, Arva, for the Friday magazine in 2017.
+The following article is adapted from an article written by our co-founder, Arva, for the Friday magazine in 2017.

-Onam is a Hindu festival celebrated every year by Malayali communities in Kerala.
+Onam is a harvest festival celebrated every year by Malayali communities, regardless of their religious faith, across Kerala.
 It commemorates the rice harvest season towards the tail end of the monsoon and ushers in the month of Chingam, the first month of the Malayali New Year.
-The festival is ripe with legends from Hindu mythology, the most common of which describes the annual homecoming of the demon king Mahabali from the netherworld.
+The festival is ripe with legends, the most common of which describes the annual homecoming of the demon king Mahabali from the netherworld.

 Feasting with Hands